ibm-cloud-docs/EventStreams/messagehub085.md

 ### Checking for throttling in client applications

-Kafka brokers send the throttling information to clients, as part of produce and fetch responses, so clients can know whether they have been throttled.
+Kafka brokers send the throttling information to clients as part of produce and fetch responses, so clients are aware whether they have been throttled.

 In the Java client, the following per-broker metrics are available: